 What to Do With Your Vedic Chart

 Check your current dasha period.
-Knowing which planet is actively governing your life right now creates a frame for understanding why certain themes feel pressing.
-Running a Rahu dasha?
-That explains the restlessness.
-Saturn dasha?
-The disciplined work phase makes sense.
+Knowing which planet is actively governing your life right now gives you a frame for why certain themes feel loud.
+Running a Rahu dasha may describe restlessness or reinvention.
+Saturn dasha may describe the season where shortcuts stop working.
+Jupiter dasha may make growth easier, but still asks what you are mature enough to steward.

 For foundational Western chart-reading skills that complement Vedic study, see our beginner’s guide to reading a birth chart and the birth chart calculator guide.